terminalcloud/apps/docs/erpal.md

 ## Usage

 Just spin-up your container based on this snapshot and click over "Check your installation here".
-Login with your admin credentials and start using Open Scholar.
+Login with your admin credentials and start using Open Erpal.

 ### Credentials: